You will see many terms and acronyms throughout this website that may not be familiar. Some basic terms are defined below to help you understand them.

 Nursing Homes: Also referred to as Institutions and Skilled Nursing Facilities.

 Personal Care Attendant: Also called Personal Care Assistant.
-Trained professionals who who help people older adults and people with disabilities perform daily activities.
+Trained professionals who help older adults and people with disabilities perform daily activities.

 Personal Emergency Response System: A medical alarm device that allows the user to call for help in an emergency so that a provider may dispatch aid.

 Person-centered Care: A way of thinking and doing things that sees the people using health and social services as equal partners in planning, developing and monitoring care to make sure it meets their unique needs and preferences.